Header Image 1

 CAD/CAM

-Students will complete the AQA Design Technology course, during the course they will have the opportunity to specialise in Graphics, Textiles and Resistant Materials.
+SStudents will complete the AQA Design Technology course, during the course they will learn about multiple disciplines such as Textile, 3D and Graphics.

 Technology makes the world a new place!